mainmatter/mainmatter.com/_posts/2019-12-23-clarity-in-templates.md

 ## Ember Octane and editions

 As a framework that values stability and providing its users solid upgrade paths, Ember has accrued its fair share of idiosyncrasies.
-One of the more demonstrable consequences of this is the so called pit of incoherence, alluded to in the opening keynote of EmberConf 2019 [[1](https://www.youtube.com/watch?v=zYwdBcmz6VI): APIs are introduced that move the framework to a new mental model, but that mental model isn't complete yet.
+One of the more demonstrable consequences of this is the so called pit of incoherence, alluded to in the [opening keynote of EmberConf 2019](https://www.youtube.com/watch?v=zYwdBcmz6VI): APIs are introduced that move the framework to a new mental model, but that mental model isn't complete yet.
 This leaves users unsure of which APIs to use when, and how the interop might work.

 This is where editions come into play.
 The main goal of editions is to document and present a new and coherent mental model that developers can adhere to, while keeping compatibility with existing APIs.
 This is done in one of two ways, either a new API that can coexist with existing ones is introduced, or an optional feature that users can opt into is introduced.
 This allows for new applications to have the optional features and default blueprints of the newer editions, while existing applications can update their codebase at their own pace.

 In this blog post we will address some changes to templates that were introduced with Ember Octane in mind, the first planned edition for the Ember.js framework.
-You can read more about Octane in the official edition page [[2](https://emberjs.com/editions/octane)].
+You can read more about Octane in the [official edition page](https://emberjs.com/editions/octane)].

 ## Ambiguity